shubham7saxena/RiteekS.github.io/_posts/2018-03-03-Complete-Journey-with-GoRoutines.md

 $ GOMAXPROCS=8 go run test.go
 ```

 We see that program never terminates.
 If we write the same program in C/C++, we will never observe such an issue.
 Now lets rerun the program with changing the line: `processors = runtime.GOMAXPROCS(0) -1`.
 Now the program will terminate properly and prints the result.
-This is surprising isn't it?
-To under this please read this [blog](http://www.sarathlakshman.com/2016/06/15/pitfall-of-golang-scheduler).
+This is surprising isn't it? you can read this [blog](http://www.sarathlakshman.com/2016/06/15/pitfall-of-golang-scheduler) to read more about it.

 ## Keywords

 *GOMAXPROCS*

-In current version of go, GOMAXPROCS is used to allow the number of processors to a particular go program.
+In current version of go, GOMAXPROCS is used to control the number of threads available for goroutine execution to a particular go program.
 The hard limit is still on the number of CPU cores presented to the OS.
 The `GOMAXPROCS` option allows you to tune it down.
 By default, as of 1.5+ or 1.6+, `GOMAXPROCS` is set to `runtime.NumCPU()`.
 Fun trivia: in older versions of Go it was set to `1`, because the scheduler wasn’t as smart and GOMAXPROCS > 1 was extremely detrimental to performance.